agriculture-vlab/agriculture-vlab/docs/design/processing/index.md

 -   Parameters of the execution (including information about the products and the actual product files that are used in the execution),

 -   Description of the processing component that defines the inputs, the outputs and their types, the type of the processing component (either a script or a WPS server),

 -   The progress, log and error messages,

--   Configuration of the nodes where the execution takes place.

-The data that the Thematic Workflow Engine is handling is:

--   Parameters of the execution (including information about the products and the actual product files that are used in the execution),

--   Description of the processing component that defines the inputs, the outputs and their types, the type of the processing component (either a script or a WPS server),

--   The progress, log and error messages,